-3. No individual may be retaliated against for engaging in “protected activities” as defined in this policy.
+3. No individual may be retaliated against for engaging in “protected activities” as defined

-4. An employee or student who obtains a protective, restraining or stalking order that lists a University location as a protected area and wants the university to help enforce it, should immediately provide a copy of the order to the University Police.
+4. An employee or student who obtains a protective, restraining or stalking order that lists a University location as a potential area and wants the university to help enforce it, should immediately provide a copy of the order to the University Police.

 5. False reports of violent behavior made intentionally may result in disciplinary action up to and including termination or expulsion.
 Filing a false report to University Police may be a criminal offense.

 6. Training will be provided as deemed appropriate by HR in conjunction with University Police.

 When a member of the University Community is faced with or aware of a situation in which an immediate threat of violence or criminal conduct may exist, the matter should immediately be referred to the University Police or 911.
 This could include actual violent behavior, or where it appears that violent behavior is likely to take place, such as a verbal altercation that appears to be escalating.
 The police will determine if a criminal investigation needs to be conducted and will handle all criminal elements.
 University Police will notify other University officials as necessary, depending on the circumstances and individuals involved.